On phenomenological parametrizations for the luminosity distance of gravitational waves: Gravitational wave luminosity distance in Einstein-scalar-Gauss-Bonnet

 Einstein-scalar-Gauss-Bonnet (EsGB) gravity is a MG theory that adds higher order curvature terms to GR.
-Unlike other higher order curvature corrections, EsGB is free of Ostrogradsky instabilities (see \cite{Woodard:2006nt} for a review of Ostrogradsky theorem).
-Indeed, in four dimensions EsGB is the only ghost-free theory with quadratic curvature terms.
-Although we shall focus on this theory, it is worth mentioning that further generalisations where the Gauss-Bonnet $\mathcal G$ term is replaced by a function $f(\mathcal G)$ have been studied in~\cite{Nojiri:2018ouv}, and it has been shown that their ghosts can be removed at the level of the equations of motion by the addition of constraints via Lagrange multipliers.
+Unlike other higher order curvature corrections, EsGB is free of Ostrogradsky instabilities (see [\citen{Woodard:2006nt}] for a review of Ostrogradsky theorem).
+Indeed, in four dimensions EsGB is the only ghost-free theory with quadratic curvature terms. { Being a ghost-free scalar-tensor theory, EsGB is included in Horndeski's theory -- the most general scalar-tensor theory in 4 dimensions with second order equations of motion~\cite{Horndeski:1974wa, Deffayet:2009wt}.
+The identification is not trivial and is performed by studying the equations of motion \cite{Kobayashi:2011nu}.
+As is the case for the general Horndeski Lagrangian, EsGB is in general incompatible with the observational constraints on the speed of gravitational waves~\cite{TheLIGOScientific:2017qsa}; however, it was found that compatibility can be achieved by imposing a differential equation on the scalar coupling function \cite{Odintsov:2019clh,Odintsov:2020sqy}. } Although we shall focus on this theory, it is worth mentioning that further generalisations where the Gauss-Bonnet $\mathcal G$ term is replaced by a function $f(\mathcal G)$ have been studied in the literature, and it has been shown that their ghosts can be removed at the level of the equations of motion by the addition of constraints via Lagrange multipliers~\cite{Nojiri:2018ouv}.
 In this work we consider an action